Questions about placements

 Ideally you’d start your placement after completing the January intensive week, when we go through core practical skills you need to transition from being a law student to being a law graduate.

-In other cases, graduates choose to start their placement later in the year; again, you can make arrangements that suit you and your CLC.
+In other cases, graduates who choose to start their placement later in the year; again, you can make arrangements that suit you and your placement.
 You just need to make sure you complete the total of 80 PLT Placement days before the date set by the Legal Practice Board of WA for The Piddington Society to certify the graduate has completed the PLT course prior to admission (so for example, if you’re aiming to be admitted in November you’ll need to finish your placement days by mid-October).

-Can I do more than one CLC placement?
+Can I do more than one placement?

-Generally, work experience should provide grads with the opportunity to gain practical experience in the delivery of legal services through:
+The LACC required that all PLT graduates receive the opportunity to gain practical experience in the delivery of legal services through:

-• Contact with clients of the office;
+Contact with clients of the office;

-• Application of legal knowledge and skills to the resolution of legal issues;
+Application of legal knowledge and skills to the resolution of legal issues;

-• Experience of law office procedures and workplace dynamics; and
+Experience of law office procedures and workplace dynamics; and

-• Undertaking and observing tasks ordinarily done by legal practitioners.
+Undertaking and observing tasks ordinarily done by legal practitioners.

 Some kinds of work that grads do on their placements include:

-• Completing legal research tasks;
+Completing legal research tasks;

-• Developing CPD and CLE materials and presentations;
+Developing CPD and CLE materials and presentations;

-• Sitting in on client interviews/telephone conferences and drafting file notes;
+Sitting in on client interviews/telephone conferences and drafting file notes;

-• Shadowing solicitors in court and drafting court attendance notes;
+Shadowing solicitors in court and drafting court attendance notes;

-• Providing first drafts of legal documents (for example: letters of advice, pleadings, FOI requests, Criminal Injuries Compensation applications).
+Providing first drafts of legal documents (for example: letters of advice, pleadings, FOI requests, Criminal Injuries Compensation applications).

 Get in touch with us and your CLC ASAP!
 You’re there at the CLC as a volunteer and if you get an early job offer, of course you can leave the placement with our blessing.
 It's best if you give the CLC lots of notice and keep them in the loop of where you are applying.
 There’s no need to be secretive about your desire to want a job – we all understand!